Data-Enabled Gradient Flow as Feedback Controller: Regulation of Linear Dynamical Systems to Minimizers of Unknown Functions: Gradient-flow Controller with Concurrent Learning

-Overall, the proposed scheme is illustrated in Figure~\ref{fig:system}, and it is described by the following pseudo-code (with $t_0$ denoting the initial time):

-In the Framework~\ref{eq:plantModelandController}, an initial estimate of the parameters $\alpha$ and $\rho$ is obtained using recorded data, where $\operatorname{parameter-learning}(\cdot)$ is a map that represents an estimation step; examples of learning methods will be provided in Section~\ref{sec:estimation}.
+The proposed scheme is illustrated in Figure~\ref{fig:system}, and it is described by the pseudo-code in Framework~\ref{eq:plantModelandController} (with $t_0$ denoting the initial time).
+According to the proposed method, an initial estimate of the parameters $\alpha$ and $\rho$ is obtained using recorded data, where $\operatorname{parameter-learning}(\cdot)$ is a map that represents an estimation step; examples of learning methods will be provided in Section~\ref{sec:estimation}.
 Since for any time $t \geq t_0$ the parameters are updated only when a new functional evaluation is available, we let $t \mapsto \hat{\alpha}_t$ and $t \mapsto \hat{\rho}_t$ be piece-wise constant right-continuous functions that represent the most up-to-date estimates of $\alpha$ and $\rho$, respectively.
 We utilize a gradient-flow controller, as shown in~\eqref{eq:plantModelandController-b}, where the gain $\eta >0$ induces a time-scale separation between the plant and the controller.
 Finally, we notice that since the vector field characterizing \eqref{eq:plantModelandController-b} is piece-wise continuous in time, the initial value problem \eqref{eq:plantModelandController-b} always admits a local solution that is unique \cite[Thm 3.1]{Khalil:1173048}.